 Last year in April 2017, Unity Convoy took the largest ever ambulance convoy to Syria.
-Initial findings of data from ground indicate approximately 11,000 patients were served in a period of 6 months through ambulances sent in 2017.
+Initial findings of data from ground indicate approximately 8,500 patients were served in a period of 6 months through 50 of the ambulances sent in 2017.

 The scale of the humanitarian crisis has forced charities to come together again and address the dire need for ambulances and medical equipment across the country.